Back to Insights

 Voice AI and Speech Recognition

-If your AI system analyzes voiceprints — for voice authentication, customer service analytics, meeting transcription with speaker identification, or emotion detection — the same requirements apply.
-Each voice capture without consent is a potential violation.
+AI systems that analyze voiceprints for voice authentication, customer service analytics, meeting transcription with speaker identification, or emotion detection face the same requirements.
+Each voice capture without consent constitutes a potential separate violation under the Cothron v.
+White Castle standard.

 Employee Biometric Systems

-AI-powered time clocks, building access systems, and attendance trackers using fingerprints, facial recognition, or hand geometry must all comply.
-Many BIPA lawsuits have involved employee-facing biometric systems.
+AI-powered time clocks, building access systems, and attendance trackers that rely on fingerprints, facial recognition, or hand geometry must all comply.
+Notably, a significant share of BIPA litigation has involved employee-facing biometric systems, making this one of the highest-risk categories for organizations.

 Computer Vision and Retail AI

-Retail AI systems that use cameras to analyze customer behavior, detect shoplifting, or identify repeat customers via facial recognition must comply if any customers are Illinois residents.
+Retail AI systems that use cameras to analyze customer behavior, detect shoplifting, or identify repeat customers through facial recognition must comply if any of those customers are Illinois residents.
+Geographic reach, not the physical location of the camera, determines applicability.

 How to Comply